cloudfoundry-attic/cf-docs/source/docs/using/managing-apps/ide/sts.html.md

 * A --- The **Package Explorer** pane lists the projects in the current workspace.
 * B -- The **Servers** tab lists server instances configured in the current workspace.
 A server of type "Pivotal Cloud Foundry" represents a targeted space in a Cloud Foundry instance.
+`Pivotal Cloud Foundry - <Organization> - <Space> - nttp
-* C -- The **General Information** pane lists...
+* C -- The **General Information** pane.
-* D -- The **Account Information** pane lists your credentials for the target Cloud Foundry instance and the specific organization and space that are targeted.
+* D -- The **Account Information** pane lists your Cloud Foundry credentials and the target organization and space.
 The pane includes these controls:
-    * **Clone Server** --- Click to create additional Pivotal Cloud Foundry server instances.
+    * **Clone Server** --- Use to create additional Pivotal Cloud Foundry server instances.
 You must configure a server instance for each Cloud Foundry space you wish to target.
 For more information, see [Create Additional Server Instances](#clone).
-    * **Change Password** --- Click to change your Cloud Foundry password.
+    * **Change Password** --- Use to change your Cloud Foundry password.
-    * **Validate Account** --- Click to verify your currently configured Cloud Foundry credentials
+    * **Validate Account** --- Use to verify your currently configured Cloud Foundry credentials
-    * **Pivotal CF Signup** --- If you do not have a Cloud Foundry account, click to sign up for one.
+    * **Pivotal CF Signup** --- Use to sign up for a Cloud Foundry account.
-* E -- The **Server Status** pane shows whether or not you are connected to Cloud Foundry space that the currently selected server instance targets.
-When you have multiple Pivotal Cloud Foundry server instances configured, you will use the **Disconnect** and **Connect** controls to switch among them.
+* E -- The **Server Status** pane shows whether or not you are connected to the target Cloud Foundry space, and **Disconnect** and **Connect** controls.
 * F -- The **Console** pane displays status messages when you perform an action such as deploying an application.
-* G -- You can use the **Remote Systems View** pane to view the contents of a file that is part of a deployed application.
+* G -- The **Remote Systems View** pane allows you to view the contents of a file that is part of a deployed application.
 For more information, see [View an Application File](#view-file).

 <img src="/images/sts/ui-overview-tab.png" style="width: 1150px;"/>